stylo019/SkyWall-HardCore-Mode-3.3.5-WoW/README.md

 - Hardcore Mode: Players can enable Hardcore mode when creating a character, which brings more severe consequences upon death.
 - Item Loss: When players die, they lose a precious item called "Immortal" that cannot be recovered.
 - HC Guild Ejection: Players can be kicked out of a special Hardcore guild upon death, depriving them of special perks and features.

+## Coming soon
-- IN PROGRESS : Discord Integration: Information about player deaths is automatically sent to a dedicated Discord channel, allowing real-time monitoring and communication.
+   - Discord Integration: Information about player deaths is automatically sent to a dedicated Discord channel, allowing real-time monitoring and communication.

 ## Installation and Usage